Meet the Ideas Makers

 where anyone with ideas is welcome.

-Allow us to introduce you to Max Tyler; Ideas Foundation alumni and now at the University
+Allow us to introduce you to Max Tyler; Ideas Foundation alumni and now on a scholorship at the School of Communication Arts

 How did you first get involved with Ideas Foundation?